 Self-representation: If you are one of the parties, you can choose to appear “in person” and present your own case (referred to in this chapter as “self-representation”).

-Don’t attend court: In certain circumstances it may be possible for you to not attend court at all.
-You should seek legal advice before choosing this option as you may be disadvantaged if you do not attend.
-If you do not attend court while on bail, you could be arrested and charged with breaching your bail undertaking.
+Attend court, unless you are sure you do not need to: In certain circumstances it may be possible for you to not attend court at all; but in many cases you must attend court.
+You should seek legal advice about this if possible, as you may be disadvantaged if you do not attend court.
+For example, if you do not attend court while on bail, you could be arrested and charged with breaching your bail undertaking.